svioletg/viMusBot/README.md

 }
 ```
 ...and replace `YOUR_ID` with the string seen next to "Client ID", and `YOUR_SECRET` with the string seen next to "Client Secret".
 Make sure they are both surrounded by quotation marks like above.

+---

+With all the above done, you should be ready to go!
+If you have any questions or need clarification, feel free to ask by submitting a new issue.